-Component Weight Notes Homework 15% 5 assignments Official due dates are shown in the D2L assignments folder Quizzes 15% 15 Quizzes.
+Component Weight Notes Homework 30% 5 assignments Official due dates are shown in the D2L assignments folder Quizzes 15% 15 Quizzes.
 One at the end of each chapter.
+Official due dates are shown in the class schedule (not D2L) Problem & System Concept ConOps & Functional Design Detail Design Final Project Report 5% 15% 15% 20% Each deliverable must follow the project rubric for your specific class (454A or 554A).
 Official due dates are shown in the D2L assignments folder

-Problem & System Concept ConOps & Functional Design 5% 20% Each deliverable must follow the project rubric for your specific class (454A or 554A).
-Official due dates are Detail Design Final Project Report 20% 25% shown in the D2L assignments folder